thanhtbt/ROLCP/README.md

 This code is free and open source for research purposes.
 If you use this code, please acknowledge the following paper.

 [1] L.T.
 Thanh, K. Abed-Meraim, N.L.
-Trung, A. Hafiance.
-"A fast randomized adaptive CP decomposition for streaming tensors".
-IEEE Int.
+Trung, A. Hafiance. *"A fast randomized adaptive CP decomposition for streaming tensors"*. **IEEE Int.
 Conf.
 Acoust.
 Speech  Signal Process.
-(IEEE ICASSP), 2021.
+(IEEE ICASSP)**, 2021.